ceticamarco/dc/man.md

 ```

 # DESCRIPTION
-**dc** is an advanced, scientific and programmable RPN desktop calculator with macro support (re)written in C++.
+**dc** is an advanced, scientific and extensible RPN desktop calculator and a
+stack-based programming language (re)written in C++.
 By default, dc supports a wide range of arithmetical, trigonometrical and numeric functions and
 its capabilities can be further extended by writing user-defined programs using the embedded, turing-complete, macro system.

 **dc** uses the reverse polish notation(**RPN**) to parse mathematical expressions.
 Unlike the infix notation, where operators